PneumaSolutions/rim-manual-mac-old/src/dashboard.md

 1. You will then be asked for a target group assignment.
 Note that the target group selection will automatically go to your chosen target group if you initiate the installer configuration from your group's page.
 1. You will be asked how long you want this installer to be valid for.
 It can be valid for anywhere between 7 to 30 days.
 Note that this timeframe only affects the functionality of the installation package.
 In other words, the machine's RIM configuration will not be disabled when the installation expires.
 1. You are then given the option to assign a bass name.
 Any machine provisioned via this installation package will have this base name assigned to it.
+1. You will then be presented with a checkbox that lets you opt into an email notification when a user installs RIM via this installer.
 1. If you are an enterprise admin, you will see a checkbox that allows you to build the installer as an MSI package.
 This option is useful for mass deployment of a custom installer to a machine cluster that will be designated to the given target group.
 1. You will be asked to provide an installer name, and optionally some notes.
 These are for internal records and will not appear within the created installer.
 1. Click on "Build Installer."
 You will be presented with the download link that you can either copy to the clipboard and send to your end user.
 Alternatively, you may download the installer directly for use in mass deployments.